Critics say Robinhood gamifies stock trading. That didn't deter the GameStop mob

 Robinhood, the stock trading app at the center of the bizarre GameStop saga, has long been controversial.
-Even before the fee-free service was recently elevated to headlines, Robinhood had been accused of downplaying the risks of stock trading, essentially presenting complex financial instruments like a game in its effort to draw in young people and new investors.
+Even before the run-up of GameStop and other stocks like AMC and BlackBerry elevated the fee-free service to a household name, Robinhood had been accused of downplaying the risks of stock trading, essentially presenting complex financial instruments like a game in its effort to draw in young people and new investors.

 That strategy has had tragic outcomes.
 In June 2020, a college student named Alexander Kearns killed himself after seeing a negative balance of more than $700,000 in his Robinhood account, though some of his trades were incomplete.
 In a suicide note, Kearns named Robinhood, asking how it allowed him to take on so much risk.